PengjuZ/PanSVScope/README.md

     ➤ **Download links:** [See our data repository – XXXXA]

 14. **Building and using `--pgenome` files**
-    If you wish to construct a custom pan‑genome VCF for your own set of genomes, we recommend using **cactus-pangenome** with the `--vcf` flag to produce a `pangenome.vcf.gz` file
+    If you wish to construct a custom pan‑genome VCF for your own set of genomes, we recommend using **cactus-pangenome** with the `--vcf` flag to produce a `pangenome.vcf.gz` file.
     The resulting `pangenome.vcf.gz` can be used directly with `pangra --pgenome`.
     Additionally, we provide pre‑built pan‑genome VCF files for several species (human, cattle, pig, etc.) to save you computation time.
     ➤ **Download links:** [See our data repository – XXXXB]